How to talk to your parent's doctor when your parent is in the room

 The Questions to Ask

 Before you go to an appointment, think about what you actually need to understand.
-What is the doctor actually trying to treat?
+What is the doctor trying to treat?
 Is the goal to cure something, to manage a symptom, to prevent something worse, or something else entirely?
 This matters because if you don't understand what the treatment is for, you can't evaluate whether it's working or whether it's worth the side effects.

 Don't ask these questions all at once.
 You'll overwhelm the doctor.
 But these are the questions that matter.
 The doctor's job is to explain these things if you ask, so ask.